eliasdejong/viperlith/docs/HTML_STREAMING.md

 ### Problem #1: Client-side variables (or lack thereof)
 Experience shows that even for server-rendered apps, you still want some client-side interactivity.
 For example, having to send a network request just to show a dropdown menu is undesirable.
 However, HTMX provides very little in the way of this, meaning you need to pull in additional JavaScript libraries such as [Alpine.js](https://alpinejs.dev/).
 While lightweight, they introduce new syntax and APIs.
 Also, Alpine stores state outside the DOM that [doesn't always play well with HTMX](https://youtu.be/SjUoc8R1dzQ?si=mGA4nkLOCs49cAje&t=1431), sometimes causing conflicts when updating real elements on the page.
 There is now an [HTMX-Alpine compatibility extension](https://four.htmx.org/extensions/hx-alpine-compat) that somewhat improves the situation, but still it isn't ideal.

 Datastar instead ships with **signals** built-in.
 They can be thought of as client-side state objects similar to `x-data` in Alpine.
-Trough a lightweight set of [attributes](https://data-star.dev/reference/attributes), it is possible to build declarative client-side expressions for a wide range of interactivity (showing/hiding dropdowns, menus, search filtering etc.), meaning you need just a single script instead of two (Datastar (11 kB) vs HTMX 4.0 (11 kB) + Alpine (13.4 kB))[^3].
-But the greatest advantage is the better integration.
+Through a lightweight set of [attributes](https://data-star.dev/reference/attributes), it is possible to build declarative client-side expressions for a wide range of interactivity (showing/hiding dropdowns, menus, search filtering etc.), meaning you need just a single script instead of two (Datastar (11 kB) vs HTMX 4.0 (11 kB) + Alpine (13.4 kB))[^3].
+But the greatest advantage is better integration.
 By default, Datastar includes all client-side signals in every request.
 Every stateful component on the page can be mapped to a JSON value, and now your backend will be automatically aware of it.
 This makes common patterns like form submission trivial.
 But also, you can send a JSON response from the server and patch client signals directly.
-In general, it is hard to overstate the friction and desync issues that this removes.
+In general, it is hard to overstate the desync issues that this removes.

 ### Problem #2 (the big one): Polling Instead of Push
 But there is a more fundamental difference: HTMX relies on request-response interactions with partial HTML-fragments "patched" into the DOM.
-Remember: your API returns HTML not JSON.
+Remember: your backend returns HTML not JSON.
 This means that most interactions consist of page fragments requested from the server, each one returning an HTML template patched in place.

 However, this creates a problem of "patchwork".
 HTMX allows requests to be sent on any regular event (`input`, `click` etc.) via `hx-trigger` or using timers: `hx-trigger="every 1s"`.
 However when your UI updates consists of these different triggers, questions arise; namely, which parts do you update, and when?
 You swap one fragment, then another part of the page might have just become stale, showing outdated information.
 How do you coordinate which updates to send?